impredicative/bitlyshortener/README.md

 The max limit can, if really necessary, be increased by setting `config.MAX_WORKERS` before initializing the shortener.

 Returned short links use the `j.mp` domain with HTTPS.
+Any preexisting Bitly short links are also normalized to use this domain.